toliva/ConnectivityContent/apis/01-Availability, Rates, Restrictions, Booking and Reservations/03-Expedia-QuickConnect-Booking-Retrieval-&-Confirmation-API/05-examples.md

 Notes:
 - Bookings that reverted to fax will not be returned by this call.
 - A hotel parameter (e.g. <Hotel id="3546"/>) may also be added in this request.
 - Expedia VirtualCard payment information is not included in the response after 48 hours of the initial booking or modification (the information can only be retrieved afterward by contacting Expedia).
-See section “14 Appendix D – Learn more about Expedia VirtualCard” for more information.

 ### Booking Retrieval Response: 2 new bookings returned